Vvitoor21/Vvitoor21/README.md

 **I am an Analyst and Information Systems Student.** 📚

-In search of practices and knowledge in essential programming languages, for science and data analysis. 📊 📉
+In search of practices and knowledge in essential programming languages, for science and data analysis.

 **Currently :** Marketing Cloud Analyst ☁

 #### Top Programming languages

-- Python 🐍
+- Python 🐍 (Main libraries : Pandas 🐼, Numpy 🔳 and Matplotlib 📊 )

-gfhgfhh

 - SQL 🎲

 Access my [LinkedIn](https://www.linkedin.com/in/vitor-duarte-bem-3b0673166/).